-- Title of each class of securities to which transaction applies: - 3 - Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - 4 Proposed maximum aggregate value of transaction: - Total fee paid: 5 - Fee paid previously with preliminary materials - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - Amount Previously Paid: - Form, Schedule or Registration Statement No.: 2 - 3 Filing Party: - Date Filed
+- 1. Title of each class of securities to which transaction applies: - 2.
+Aggregate number of securities to which transaction applies: - 3.
+Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - 4.
+Proposed maximum aggregate value of transaction: - 5.
+Total fee paid: - □ Fee paid previously with preliminary materials - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - 1.
+Amount Previously Paid: - 2.
+Form, Schedule or Registration Statement No.: - 3.
+Filing Party: - 4.
+Date Filed

-JULY 13, 2009 GLOBALSTAR, INC. 461 S. Milpitas Blvd.
+GLOBALSTAR, INC. 461 S. Milpitas Blvd.
 Milpitas, California 95035